 Although some plants may make allergies worse, some can help purify the air and produce oxygen.

 The peepal tree is an excellent choice of a plant if you want one that produces more oxygen.
-Spider plants and aloe vera are excellent choices to include in your home because they help purify the air and get rid of foreign substances.
+Spider plants and aloe vera are excellent choices to include in your home because they help purify the air and remove foreign substances.